 Sustainable Development Program

 In order to alleviate poverty, provide rural communities with livelihood programs, mainstream gender, prepare for disaster and create awareness on hygiene and sanitation, Oxfam in Nepal works in 25 districts of Nepal.
-We promote an integrated approach with partners and strategic allies to pilot test sustainable practice and use this to influence policy and practices at local, national, regional and global level to create the systemic changes required to really benefit poor men and women in Nepal.
+We promote an integrated approach with partners and strategic allies to pilot test sustainable practice and use this to influence policy and practices at the local, national, regional and global level to create the systemic changes required to really benefit poor men and women in Nepal.